When Can You Use Insanity as a Defense in a Criminal Case?

 If the defense fails to provide this notice, evidence on the issue of insanity is inadmissible unless the court finds that there is good cause for the failure.

-What Happens if a Court Finds a Defendant Insane?
+What Happens If a Court Finds a Defendant Insane?

-Just because a defendant is found guilty due to their insanity does not mean that the defendant can walk free be released from custody.
+Just because a defendant is found guilty due to their insanity does not mean that the defendant can walk free and be released from custody.
 Instead, the court will evaluate the defendant’s mental illness to determine the appropriate length of stay in a mental institution.

 However, the length of stay in the mental hospital cannot exceed the maximum possible prison sentence for the specific criminal offense.